healthy nutrition

 Nutrient-dense foods are foods that pack a lot of nutrients like fiber, vitamins, minerals, or antioxidants relative to their caloric content (or volume).
 So foods like avocados, walnuts, or salmon which are packed with nutrients are one example, leafy greens, fibrous fruits, and fatty seeds are another.

-Can Keto diet help with weight loss?
+Can a Keto diet help with weight loss?

 Yes, the keto or LCHF diet can enhance fat loss as it facilitates a shift in metabolism, allowing the body to burn fat for fuel.
 At first, most of the superior weight loss that occurs is due to water loss.
 But as we progress, insulin levels can reset aiding in better glycemic control which improves metabolic health.
 This can have a positive net effect on weight loss.
 It’s important to note that keto is more of a reset diet, than a long-term one.